 The crime of rape generally refers to non-consensual sexual intercourse that is committed by physical force, threat of injury, or other duress.

 Common law defined rape as unlawful intercourse by a man against a woman who is not his wife by force or threat and against her will.
-However most states have refined and broadened the statutory definition of rape so that marriage, gender, and force are not relevant.
+However, most states have refined and broadened the statutory definition of rape so that marriage, gender, and force are not relevant.
 The victim's lack of consent is the crucial element.
-A lack of consent can include the victim's inability to say "no" to intercourse, due to the effects of drugs or alcohol, to say "no."
+A lack of consent can include the victim's inability, due to the effects of drugs or alcohol, to say "no."

 Get Professional Help With Your Rape Case

 With the variations of rape laws across the states, some situations can fall into gray areas where it's not so clear whether a crime was committed.
 There's also the possibility of false allegations being raised against you.
 If you've been charged with rape or any other crime, it's a good idea to contact a defense attorney who will help you defend yourself against the accusation and fight to protect your legal rights.
 Contact a qualified criminal defense lawyer near you today to learn more.